BARN Writers’ Studio Writing Groups

 So, you’re writing — and now it’s time for peer review and feedback!
 Critique groups are an excellent way to receive constructive criticism while connecting with other writers.
 A group that meets regularly is also an excellent accountability tool.
 Here’s what you need to know about forming a critique group at BARN.

-- At least one person must have fob access to the studio.
+- The organizer/contact person should have fob access to the studio.

 - Contact the studio lead if you are interested in organizing a group.
 The studio lead will provide a time on the schedule and calendar, communication with other members to see who wants to join your group (unless you already have members in mind), and approval to meet in the studio.